-This is not one of Rollo Tomassi’s iron rule, but for many men in the west, it should probably be.
+This is not one of Rollo Tomassi’s iron rules, but for many men in the West, it should probably be.

 Under contemporary Western circumstances, there is no advantage for men in a state of marriage and 100% advantage for women

-And if he’s wealthy and the divorce is nasty, a man is often forced to pay huge alimonies even though the wife might not have worked at all.
+And if he’s wealthy and the divorce is nasty, a man is often forced to pay huge alimony even though the wife might not have worked at all.

-That is quite a sorry state of affair for men who might want to get married.
+That is quite a sorry state of affairs for men who might want to get married.

 Not all women are the same.

-And men should assess women based on their character, their traits as well as their past.
+And men should assess women based on their character, their traits, and their past.

 The “feminine imperative” doesn’t like that, says Rollo Tomassi.

-And our culture shames men who judge women as a defense mechanism to gain more power and control for her.
+Our culture shames men who judge women as a defense mechanism to gain more power and control over them.